 Pop in for a drink: The hotel is home to the world’s most expensive cocktail, costing AED 27,321.00 (NZ$9358.00).
 It’s made of 55-year-old whiskey, dry fruit bitters and ice cubes from the Macallan distillery and stirred with a piece of wood from the original Macallan sherry casks.

-You can visit the interior with about 60 euros.
-This price include 2 drinks at the bar on the ground floor.
-It’s also possible to have dinner at the last floor but it is more expensive.
+You can visit the interior for about 60 euros.
+This price includes 2 drinks at the bar on the ground floor.
+It’s also possible to have dinner on the last floor but it is more expensive.

 3. The World Archipelago